 What areas of research are covered by JCCC?

-JCCC operates eight research programs organized to foster interdisciplinary research across academic units.
+JCCC operates six research programs organized to foster interdisciplinary research across academic units.
 The program areas are organized into three basic categories: Basic Research, Clinical/Translational Research and Cancer Prevention and Control Research.